 Sujan lives with his father and his mother.
-He is responsible for washing clothes.
+His duties at home include washing clothes.
+There are 4 children in the family.
 His father is sometimes employed and his mother is sometimes employed as a laborer.
-There are 4 children in the family.

 As part of Compassion's ministry, Sujan participates in church activities.
 He is also in high school where his performance is average.
 Soccer, playing with marbles and playing group games are his favorite activities.